 The Honors Program at Salem State University meets the needs of students seeking a curriculum that is unusually rich and challenging.
-Students fulfill the university's core requirements in writing, literature, history, and speech through designated Honors Program courses; courses that stand out not because they are more difficult and time consuming, but rather because they are stimulating and challenging.
+Students fulfill the university's core requirements in writing, literature, history, and speech through designated Honors Program courses; courses that stand out not because they are more difficult and time-consuming, but because they are stimulating and challenging.
 Additional honors-level courses are offered in biology, English, philosophy, political science, psychology, sociology, nursing, geology, geography, and business.
 In honors courses, a premium is placed on interaction and discussion, with the expectation that students will learn from one another as well as from their faculty.
 Junior and senior participants take part in honors seminars, and all complete a senior honors project.

 Honors Program students at Salem State are representative of nearly every major.
 Although selected for their academic achievement, the over 200 current members of the program display leadership on campus as well.
 Honors Program students have served as officers of student government, editor of the student newspaper, manager of the radio station, and as officers in most campus student organizations.
 They are heavily represented among varsity teams, and in choral groups, theatre productions, and service activities.
 Salem State Honors Program students annually participate in the Massachusetts Statewide Undergraduate Conference as well as regional and national conferences.